The Good Shepherd (2006)

 Dr. Fredericks: The mental facility to detect conspiracies and betrayal are the same qualities most likely to corrode natural judgment.
 Everything that seems clear is bent.
 And everything that seems bent is clear.
 Trapped in reflections, you must learn to recognize when a lie masquerades as the truth, and then deal with it efficiently, dispassionately.

-Dr. Fredericks: I hope you're lucky enough to meet someone you trust.
+Dr. Fredericks: You won't.
+I mean I hope you're lucky enough to meet someone you trust.
 I regret to say, I haven't.

 Dr. Fredericks: Get out while you can.
 While you still believe.
 While you still have a soul.